alex-toy/DesignPatternCsharp/README.md

 # Design Patterns in C#

 In this project, I try to demonstrate the usefulness of design patterns.
 To do this, I first do the wrong way, thus emphasizing the trouble we get into.
-Then I use the rigth design pattern to solve the problem.
+Then I use the right design pattern to solve the problem.